fis2021/Rezervare_cabana/README.md

 * `mvn javafx:run` or `./mvnw javafx:run` (run the `run` goal of the `javafx` maven plugin)

-To understand better how to set up a project using JavaFX 11+ and [Maven](https://openjfx.io/openjfx-docs/#maven)
+To understand better how to set up a project using JavaFX 11+ and [Maven](https://openjfx.io/openjfx-docs/#maven), please check the [official OpenJFX documentation](https://openjfx.io/).